Why Two Young Minority Entrepreneurs Were Arrested at Starbucks

 A: The term loitering is often defined in vague terms in many jurisdictions.
 Black’s law dictionary is one example that underscores the issue.

-The men were sitting quietly for 15 minutes, according to witnesses.
 The Starbucks worker’s exchange with the men, prior to calling the police (Nestel), suggests anger is evident.
-Details in The Washington Post provides further clues as to why the situation escalated.
+Details in The Washington Post provide further clues as to why the situation escalated.

 Some might argue that the call to police was racial bias and also a power play.